kevinfAAA/kevs-project-portfolio-2/README.md

 1. Look into an alternative for the Durstenfeld shuffle algorithm or develop this algorithm further as it shuffles the questions on the quiz webpage as expected but to improve the user experience a question should only be randomly generated once, meaning the same question should not be generated on more then one occasion.
 2. When the user selects a wrong answer the button will turn red instead of turning blue.
+3. Look at reviewing the question area when viewing on mobile, put the "Question" above the "Question being asked" allowing more room for long questions and making them easlier more readable.
+4. Make the styling mor fun, add emoji's to some of the headings.
+5. Add a stop/start function to the timer on the quiz pages.
+6. Add a Google Charts to the landing page for users to track there quiz difficulty progression.

 <a name="contribution-links"></a>